MayaPosch/NymphCast/README.md

 Please ensure that these ports are whitelisted in e.g. firewall rules if applicable.

+## GUI configuration ##

+When setting up NymphCast server for GUI mode, the necessary resource files (in the `.emulationstation` folder) are by default located under `src/server`.
+This can be overridden in two ways:

+1. Copy the `src/server/.emulationstation` folder to the home folder (`~/`) of the user running NymphCast Server.
+2. Pass the path to the folder containing the `.emulationstation` folder as a command line option.

 ## Features & Status ##

 The current development version is v0.1-alpha5.
 Version 0.1 will be the first release.
 The following list contains the major features that are planned for the v0.1 release, along with their implementation status.